 Green by Design – PWC Operations Complex

-In 1987, PWC purchased a 65-acre tract of land and began developing a centralized PWC Complex in order to consolidate all operating and administrative functions.
-This centralization of non-plant facilities lends itself to efficiency and effectiveness which extends to manpower requirements, equipment utilization, materials management, information flow, customer service, security and control of operations.
+Located at 955 Old Wilmington Road, the 65-acre PWC campus is the central location for all PWC operating and administrative functions.
+This centralization of non-plant facilities lends itself to efficiency and effectiveness within manpower requirements, equipment utilization, materials management, information flow, customer service, security, and control of operations.